If you have an elderly parent or an adult child with a disability, you may be thinking about purchasing a home for them.

 |Payment for the new home including taxes, insurance, HOA||$1,000|

 In this case, you may qualify because all expenses equal 40% of income, which is below the 45% maximum.
 But if your income were, say, $8,000 per month, you likely wouldn’t qualify because all expenses would be 50% of your income.

 Elderly parent or adult child with a disability must have insufficient income

-An important qualification for the Family Opportunity program is that the aging parent or disabled child must not be able to afford the home on their own.
+An important qualification for the Family Opportunity program is that the aging parent or child with a disability must not be able to afford the home on their own.

 The elderly parent or handicapped adult child must: